SoftUni-Internal/interactive-content/EN/04-Remote-Databases/01-Remote-Databases.md

 NoSQL databases often allow developers to change the **structure of the data**.

-They can scale-out "**horizontally**", meaning that they run on multiple **servers** that work together, each sharing part of the load.
+They can scale-out "**horizontally**" meaning that they run on multiple **servers** that work together, each sharing part of the load.

-High-availability NoSQL databases are systems designed to run **without an interruption of a service.**
+High-availability NoSQL databases are systems designed to run **without an interruption of service.**

 Many web-based businesses require data services that are available without interruption.